Tech veterans set up $100M fund to turn India’s top startups into unicorns

 HP’s Spectre x2 finds its spot as one of the best Windows tablets, for what it’s worth

-Two Indian technology veterans have set up a new fund that they hope will help the county churn out world-class, billion dollar startups.
+Two Indian technology veterans have set up a new fund that they hope will help the county churn out world-class, billion-dollar startups.

 Nandan Nilekani, a co-founder and the former CEO of $33 billion IT services giant Infosys, and Sanjeev Aggarwal, VC with Helion Ventures who founded now IBM-owned BPO firm Daksh, have come together to launch the Fundamentum Partnership.
-Initially a $100 million fund — half of which is committed already — the duo told TechCrunch that they aim to help cover the funding gap for India’s most promising tech firms.
+Initially a $100 million fund — half of which is committed already — the duo told TechCrunch they aim to help cover the funding gap for India’s most promising tech firms.

-“We believe that we need companies that are marathon runners built to scale and speed [by] entrepreneurs who want to leave a legacy,” Nilekani, whose personal fortune is estimated at over $1 billion, explained in an interview.
+“We believe that we need companies that are marathon runners built to scale and speed [by] entrepreneurs who want to leave a legacy,” Nilekani, whose personal fortune is estimated at more than $1 billion, explained in an interview.

-India counts at least eight billion-dollar-valued tech companies among its rank, according to TechCrunch data.
+India counts at least eight billion-dollar-valued tech companies among its ranks, according to TechCrunch data.
 Those include e-commerce firms Flipkart, Paytm, Snapdeal and Shopclues, Uber rival Ola and chat app firm Hike, but the Fundamentum Partnership founders believes there are many more candidates to join them.

 “[The fund is] not really so much for startups but for ‘scale-ups’ because we think the challenge is how companies become large, and do things with speed, scale and flexibility,” he added.